RackHD/RackHD/example/README.md

 ## HACKING THESE SCRIPTS

-The vagrat image is built using [packer](https://packer.io/) with the configuration in https://github.com/RackHD/RackHD/tree/master/packer and provisioned using  [ansible roles](https://github.com/RackHD/RackHD/tree/master/packer/ansible/roles).
+The vagrant image is built using [packer](https://packer.io/) with the configuration in https://github.com/RackHD/RackHD/tree/master/packer and provisioned using  [ansible roles](https://github.com/RackHD/RackHD/tree/master/packer/ansible/roles).
 You can tweak those roles and make your own builds either locally or using